Taff's Well Thermal Spring: History

-The growing popularity of Taff's Well spring as a tourist destination was again reported in 1877 by the chemist J. W. Thomas who said ‘the well waters have long since obtained some celebrity, especially the well water as a curative agent for rheumatism.’
-Thomas sensibly concludes ‘we do not feel encouraged by this story (which, by the way, we rather fancy we have heard before) to insist very much upon the curative properties of the Water of Taff's Well.’
+The growing popularity of Taff's Well spring as a tourist destination was again reported in 1877 by the chemist J. W. Thomas who said "the well waters have long since obtained some celebrity, especially the well water as a curative agent for rheumatism."
+Thomas concludes "we do not feel encouraged by this story (which, by the way, we rather fancy we have heard before) to insist very much upon the curative properties of the Water of Taff's Well."

-During the 19th century a weir was constructed across the River Taff.
-This caused the widening of the River Taff which moved eastwards towards the spring with floodwaters often covering the spring.
+During the 19th century, a weir was constructed across the River Taff.
+This caused the widening of the river, which moved eastwards towards the spring with floodwaters often covering the spring.

 The well building fell into disrepair at the beginning of World War I, and in 1929 the Taffs Well villagers decided to repair the well and it re-opened in 1930 complete with a small swimming pool.
-It was around this time that the famous travel writer H. V. Morton visited the well dedicating several pages of his 1932 book to the well.
+It was around this time that the famous travel writer H. V. Morton visited the well, dedicating several pages of his 1932 book to it.
 A large flood in the 1950s caused the pool, and well, to fall into disuse once again.
 In 1978 the well's waters were used to rescue the village bowling greens from drought.
 It was not until the 1990s that a redevelopment of the area was undertaken by Rhondda Cynnon Taff Council.

 Taff's Well spring is not currently used for water supply or recreational use.
-Rhondda Cynon Taff Council had plans to reinstate the spring and to utilise it as a tourist attraction but these have not been fully realised.
+The council had plans to reinstate the spring and to develop it as a tourist attraction but these have not been fully realised.

 The Grey Lady of Taff's Well

-Taff's Well is not considered to be a Holy Well, although there are many of these in Wales.
+Taff's Well is not considered to be a holy well, although there are many of these in Wales.
 The best-known myth or legend associated with the spring (apart from its healing properties) is that of the "Grey Lady":

 A lady robed in grey frequently visited this well, and many people testified to having seen her in the twilight wandering along the banks of the river near the spring, or going on to the ferry under the Garth Mountain.
 Stories about this mysterious lady were handed down from father to son.
 The last was to the effect that about seventy or eighty years ago the woman in grey beckoned a man who had just been getting some of the water.
 He put his pitcher down and asked what he could do for her.
 She asked him to hold her tight by both hands until she requested him to release her.
 The man did as he was bidden.
 He began to think it a long time before she bade him cease his grip, when a "stabbing pain" caught him in his side and with a sharp cry he loosed his hold.
 "Alas!
 I shall remain in bondage for another hundred years, and then I must get a woman with steady hands and better than yours to hold me."
 She vanished and was never seen again."